nusco/narjillos/backlog.md

 * Identify interesting germline for demo
 * Keyframes in DNA Browser

++ Fix position of creatures relative to speckled area
 + Start DNA browser in random mode in the middle of movement

 ##Database Persistence